Skip to main content

 Every biometric reading, every laboratory result, and every data point from your continuous glucose monitor or smart ring contributes to a digital echo of your unique biological system.
 These data streams offer unprecedented granularity in tracking physiological responses and identifying patterns that might otherwise remain unseen.

-The aggregation of such (PHI) holds the promise of refining personalized medicine, enabling clinicians to tailor interventions with greater precision.
+The aggregation of such personal health information (PHI) holds the promise of refining personalized medicine, enabling clinicians to tailor interventions with greater precision.
 However, as this data flows across national borders, it enters a complex web of varying regulations and interpretations, creating a dynamic tension between global health advancement and individual control over one’s own biological narrative.

 Intermediate